The H$_2^+$ molecular ion: low-lying states

-where the parameter $\de > 0$ characterizes a number of significant digits (s.d.), which the approximation reproduces exactly.
+The parameter $\de > 0$ characterizes a number of significant digits (s.d.) in wavefunction at real $x$, which the approximation reproduces exactly.
 It implies that any observable, any matrix element can be found with accuracy not less than $\de$.
+In principle, in the case of non-relativistic QED in the Born-Oppenheimer (static) approximation we think that $\de \sim {4 - 5}$ is sufficient to get physically-relevant results: the corrections due to finite proton mass, its form factor, relativistic effects of different types are small; in particular, for energies of states they should contribute to significant digit 4,5,6 etc. Our aim is to solve the problem of H$_2^+$ molecular ion in non-relativistic QED approximation by constructing maximally-simple, compact, locally-accurate approximations for the ten low-lying eigenfunctions.

-A simple idea we are going to employ in order to construct an approximation is to combine WKB-expansion at large distances with perturbation theory at small distances near extremum the potential for the phase of wavefunction in a single interpolation.
-In the case of excited states this interpolation was complemented by a polynomial factor which carried the information about nodes.
-This idea was realized successfully for quartic anharmonic oscillator \cite{Turbiner:2005} and double-well potential \cite{Turbiner:2010}.
-In both cases for the lowest states it was constructed two-three parametric uniform approximations of the phase of eigenfunction leading to 10 s.d. in energies and with $\de \sim {5 - 6}$ for any value of the coupling constant and size of the barrier.
-Recently, we announced the results of the similar quality for two lowest (and the most important) states $1s\si_{g}$ and $2p\si_{u}$ of the H$^+_2$ molecular ion \cite{Turbiner:2011}.
-A few parametric approximation leading to $\de \sim 5 - 6$ was found.
-The goal of this paper is to extend and profound this analysis constructing approximations with $\de \sim 5 - 6$ for eight low lying states of the H$^+_2$ molecular ion, including two above mentioned states.
-In order to check accuracy of obtained approximations a special convergent perturbation theory (PT) is developed.
+The goal of this paper is to extend and profound the analysis in \cite{Turbiner:2011} for the states $1s\si_{g}$ and $2p\si_{u}$ and explore the eight more low lying states of the H$^+_2$ molecular ion.
+In order to check accuracy of obtained approximations a convergent perturbation theory (PT) used in \cite{Turbiner:2011} is extended for the case of excited states.
 This PT allows us to evaluate a local deviation of the approximation from the exact eigenfunction.
-Eventually, we calculate systematically separation constants and the oscillator strength for the electric dipole and quadrupole, and magnetic dipole transitions.
+Eventually, we calculate systematically separation constants and the oscillator strength for the electric $E1$ dipole and $E2$ quadrupole, and magnetic $B1$ dipole transitions.